mjy1111/PEAK/README.md

 Previous primarily focus on determining if the new target knowledge has been successfully memorized.
 However, the **perturbations** of editing on knowledge neighboring to the new target knowledge have not been fully explored when updating new knowledge to LLMs.

 This paper investigates whether the editing operation of appending a new answer into an answer list to a factual question perturbs the neighboring knowledge encapsulated within them.
-It also proposes  a plug-and-play framework termed Appending via Preservation and Prevention (APP) to mitigate the neighboring perturbation by maintaining the integrity of the answer list.
+It also proposes a plug-and-play framework termed APP to mitigate the neighboring perturbation by maintaining the integrity of the answer list.

 <img src="https://github.com/mjy1111/PEAK/blob/main/definition.png" width="600">